mininpark/Fylo_darktheme/README.md

 - Flexbox

 ### What I learned
-I learned to use API (Endpoints, Paths, Parameters, Authentication and Postman) and understanded the logic of JSON.
-NPM is used here in this project too.
+- I learned to use API (Endpoints, Paths, Parameters, Authentication and Postman) and understood the logic of JSON.
+- I learned also how to use NPM.
-GET Requests is used with the NodeHTTPS Module by parsing JSON and Body Parser is used to parser POST Requests to the server (Async/Await).
+- GET Requests is used with the NodeHTTPS Module by parsing JSON and Body Parser is used to parser POST Requests to the server (Async/Await).
-Express is used to render a website with Live API Data and Mailchimp API is used to interact with Users by getting email address.
-Success and Failure Pages for getting email address are also added, when it's going wrong.
-But in this case, I got the error 401 (unautorised) even after logging in and auth-token being present.
+- Express is used to render a website with Live API Data and Mailchimp API is used to interact with Users by getting email address.
+- Success and Failure Pages for getting email address are also added, when it's going wrong.
+- I got the error 401 (unautorised) even after logging in and auth-token being present.

 ### Continued development